zammad/zammad-org/src/sr/tutorials/webserver-config.md

 ===certbot

-If not happened automatically, you have to install the nginx or apache plugin for certbot: `python3-certbot-nginx` or `python3-certbot-apache`
+If not happened automatically, you have to install the Nginx or Apache plugin for certbot: `python3-certbot-nginx` or `python3-certbot-apache`

 During the first certbot run it will request additional information once.